Kaden models: Factory directions

 With the fall of communism, as with all the Soviet satellite countries, products were recrafted and repackaged to be sold to the western markets and toys were no exception.
 Reflecting the 180 degree change in economic orientation away from the Soviet Union, Kovodružstvo Náchod changed its name to Kovap Náchod in 1991.
 In 1993, Kaden toys became products of the Czech Republic as Slovakia made its own way in the new Europe.
 As of 2016, both names had parallel websites.

-In the mid-1990s, Kaden models continued to be sold in the west, but now in diecast metal.
+In the mid-1990s, Kaden models continued to be sold in the west, but now in diecast metal instead of pressed tin or plastic.
 Offered are modern Škodas, Jeeps, and Tatra trucks and military materials carriers. Škoda models are often sold in promotional company colored boxes of white and green, which carry company information on their end flaps.
 The company (which it now legitimately can be called – not being a communist party factory anymore) has also moved into the buzzing European 1:87 scale market.